DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 Pushing the re-assembled battery box toward the final position: between the rear wheels against the rear seat support

-in place all connections made
+connections made

 That went smoothly, fits correct.
 All cables connected and it works right up to the display:.

-So far so good.
+So far

 making the charging cable using obligatory EU plug (it's a bit overkill for 230V but well, thats the law).

-careful not to forget any part before soldering the wires to the terminals
+to forget any part before soldering the wires to the terminals

 Routing all 48V cables (orange) through the rear wing, interior and below the floor mats - through the footwell.